-Currently, humanity captures and geostores about 5 million tonnes of CO2 per year while it releases to the atmosphere about 36 giga tonnes per year.
-Geostorage of CO2 is no more a technical challenge than producing petroleum and the petroleum industry has already demonstrated this in CO2 enhanced oil recovery, a process that was first tried in Hungary back in the 1950s and which today sees in excess of 50 million tonnes of CO2 injected into oilfields each year.
+Currently, humanity captures and geostores about 36 million tonnes of CO₂ per year while it releases to the atmosphere about 36 thousand million tonnes per year.
+Geostorage of CO₂ is no more a technical challenge than producing petroleum and the petroleum industry has already demonstrated this in CO₂ enhanced oil recovery, a process that was first tried in Hungary back in the 1950s and which today sees millions of tonnes of CO₂ injected into oilfields each year.

 The aim of this conference is to explore how best to develop large scale geostorage of CO₂.
 Prospective contributors should consider one or more of the following questions in preparation of their submission: